tjmonsi/ffc-pwdo/data/about/how-to-get-there.md

 ### From EDSA Ayala

-At the BGC Bus Terminal, bus and alight at The Globe Tower bus stop.
+At the BGC Bus Terminal, take the bus and alight at The Globe Tower bus stop.
 The building will be just a few meters away, across UnionBank.

 ### From Market!
 Market!